bbwieland/bbwieland.github.io/aboutme.md

 title: About Me
 ---

-My name is Ben Wieland.
-I currently work for the Philadelphia Phillies as a quantitative analyst.
+currently: quantitative analyst @ the Philadelphia Phillies

+previously: research and development trainee @ the Atlanta Braves